aisamanra/s-cargot/README.md

 ## Pretty-Printing and Indentation

-The s-cargot library also includes a simple but often adequate pretty-printing system for s-expressions.
+The s-cargot library also includes a simple but often adequate pretty-printing system for S-expressions.
 A printer that prints a single-line s-expression is created with `flatPrint`:

 ~~~~.haskell
 >>> let printer = flatPrint id